FlowFuse/node-red-dashboard/docs/en/nodes/widgets/ui-text.md

 $round(payload, 1) // round to 1 decimal place
 ```

-You can read more about the JSONata expression language and in particular, it's numeric functions, [here](https://docs.jsonata.org/numeric-functions)
+You can read more about the JSONata expression language and in particular, its numeric functions, [here](https://docs.jsonata.org/numeric-functions)

 ## Example